Skip to content

 Phase 3: Cross-Encoder Reranking

-Top 200 candidates re-scored with ms-marco-MiniLM-L6-v2:
+Top 200 candidates re-scored with ms-marco-MiniLM-L-6-v2:

 $$\text{blended} = 0.6 \times \text{CE_score} + 0.4 \times \text{BE_score}$$